 What the Apprenticeship Entails

 We work Monday through Friday 6am to 6pm and Saturday 6 am until noon with an hour taken for breakfast and an hour for a shared lunch.
-Responsibility for weekend chores (watering the greenhouse, irrigation, and livestock care) is taken on rotation every fifth week.
-CSA distribution and farmer’s market require late days and evenings which are traded for comp time on another work day.
+Responsibility for weekend chores (watering the greenhouse, irrigation, etc.) is taken on rotation once a month.
 A full week’s vacation is given during the season and additional time off is available as the season dictates.

 The work and pace are vigorous here.
 Apprentices must be enthusiastic about long, physical days with concrete goals to achieve.
 They should be comfortable lifting 40lbs above their waist.
 The best apprentice will be focused on training themselves to manage their own farms in the future and will be enthusiastic about trading long hours for hard skills and information to take with them.
 Farm experience and/or experience with intensive, multi-task oriented work (busy restaurants, warehouse/delivery work, etc.) is highly valued.